simpleanilcha/ui-front-end-developer-intern/README.md

 ## Hiring **UI Developer** Intern(s)

-We are looking for an enthusiastic intern(s) who are seeking for an opportunity to learn, sharpen their skills and grow with the company.
-We are a strong believers of **Open-work** culture, **Agile** and **Team-work**.
+We are looking for an enthusiastic intern(s) seeking an opportunity to learn, sharpen their skills and grow with the company.
+We are strong believers of **Open-work** culture, **Agile** and **Team-work**.

-During the internship **(Duration)**, you'll work along with **Sr.** Designers and Developers and get exposure to industry standard Process, Trends, Tools and Technology.
+During the internship **(12 weeks)**, you'll work along with **Senior** Designers and Developers and get exposure to industry standard process, trends, tools and technology.

 ## Test
-The test is to check one's familiarity with what's going in and around the field.
+The test is designed to check one's familiarity with field basics.
 Visiting the [Link](http://te56v1.axshare.com/#c=2) will open the **Wireframe**.
-We expect you to convert the VD file into valid HTML, CSS and JS.
+We expect you to convert the wireframe into valid HTML, CSS and JS.

 ## Task